iqnite/msix-no-cert/README.md

 Before using this tool, consider the following:

 - The user will need to extract a ZIP archive before installing.
 A standalone EXE installer is being worked on.
-- Windows Security will show security warnings when trying to run the installer.
+- Some antivirus software might show security warnings when trying to run the installer.
 However, these can be easily clicked away by the user.

 If you are okay with these, read on!